matheuristic/plan9port-config/README.md

 - `plan9port-acme-soft-tabs.patch`: Adds soft tabs support to Acme toggleable via a `Spaces [on|off|ON|OFF]` command and an `-i` CLI option.
+- `plan9port-acme-windowtitle.patch`: Adds a `-t TITLE` CLI option for setting the window title of a launched Acme instance.
 - `plan9port-mac-noquotemap.patch`: Remove the remapping of chars `` ` `` and `'` to `‘` and `’` in macOS `fontsrv`.
 - `plan9port-page-optionalscaleppi.patch`: Make scaling PPI on